Α-Glucosidase

 This is in contrast to β-glucosidase.

 Terminology

 GO:0090599, the broad sense

 The Gene Ontology entry GO:0090599 represents the broad sense of "alpha-glucosidase".
 It is defined as "catalysis of the hydrolysis of terminal, non-reducing alpha-linked alpha-D-glucose residue with release of alpha-D-glucose."
-In this sense, "alpha-glucosidase" can encompass a wide range of enzyme activitiess, differing by the linkage of their terminal (1→3, 1→4, or 1→6), the specific identity of their substrate (sucrose, maltose, or starch), among other aspects.
+In this sense, "alpha-glucosidase" can encompass a wide range of enzyme activities, differing by the linkage of their terminal (1→3, 1→4, or 1→6), the specific identity of their substrate (sucrose, maltose, or starch), among other aspects.

 EC 3.2.1.20, the narrow sense

 The definition associated with Enzyme Commission number 3.2.1.20 is narrower.
 It requires the linkage to be 1→4, and the preferred substrate to be smaller oligosaccharides (as opposed to larger polysaccharides like starch: alpha-amylase would otherwise be included).
 Human genes that produce enzymes with activities specified by this EC number include: